 If so, please contact your Human Resources representative for a matching gift form.
 You may need to provide Emory's Employer Identification Number (EIN) on the form, which is 58-0566256.

-Your credit card is charged immediately upon finalizing your gift on Momentum.
+Your credit card is charged immediately after you complete the transaction for your gift on Momentum.

 Momentum provides a platform to easily make online gifts.
-If you are interested in giving to a particular Momentum project by phone or mail please contact email@example.com for more information.
+If you are interested in giving to a particular Momentum project by phone or mail please follow giving instructions here and be sure to include the name and link of the Momentum project that you’d like to support.
+Thank you for your support!

 For general questions about your gift you may call 404.727.6200 or email firstname.lastname@example.org.